villaindotlove/mtgrandom/README.md

    - To generate card details in JSON format:
      ```
-     python your_script.py cards --set-name "new_set"
+     python your_script.py cards --set-name "new_set" --number-of-cards-to-generate 5
      ```

+   - Subsequent commands will generate images for all cards in the set.
    - To generate card images:
      ```
      python your_script.py images --set-name "new_set"